smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 {{< boilerplate/global-cref sawTulipLauncherBubble >}}

-{{< boilerplate/global-cref scooterMounted >}}

-This variable will hold zero when the player is not riding a scooter, and nonzero when the player is doing so.
-At the moment a scooter is initially mounted, this variable is set to 4 and decrements on each successive frame until reaching 1, where it remains until the scooter is unmounted.
-This decrementing counter governs the initial upward "takeoff" at mount time.

-{{< boilerplate/global-cref scrollX >}}

-{{< boilerplate/global-cref scrollY >}}

 {{< boilerplate/global-cref scancodeBomb >}}

 This setting can be configured by the user in the "keyboard redefine" menu, and the value is persisted in the [configuration file]({{< relref "configuration-file-format" >}}).